-Jeremy Redfern, deputy press secretary for DeSantis, said: "The burden of proof lies with those making the claim that these treatments are safe and appropriate."
+Jeremy Redfern, deputy press secretary for DeSantis, told Openly in January: "The burden of proof lies with those making the claim that these treatments are safe and appropriate."

-On the first day of LGBTQ+ Pride Month in June, DeSantis signed a law barring transgender girls and women from participating in female sports at high schools and colleges.
+On the first day of LGBTQ+ Pride Month in June, DeSantis signed a law barring trans girls and women from participating in female sports at high schools and colleges.

 What have LGBTQ+ organizations said about them?